 Thanks to those who attended my plenary presentation and workshop at this year’s Rokus Klett conference in Brdo, Slovenia, themed ‘Creative Classroom’.

-You can view the slides I used for my plenary here and download a copy of the accompanying handout here.
+Click here to view the slides I used for my plenary and click here to download a copy of the accompanying handout.
 You can download the slides I used for my afternoon workshop here (there is no handout for the workshop, but a couple of years ago I wrote about one of the activities on this blog – see the link below).

 The abstract describing my plenary talk was as follows: